-All eyes are on whether the euro, which has risen slightly, will continue to gain ground during European trading hours
+All eyes are on whether the euro, which rose slightly, will continue to gain ground during European trading hours

 28.10.2024